-- The next steps are related to the analysis of student learning and the standards and learning objectives assessed. - The next steps address improvements in teaching practice that mainly focus on how the candidate structures or organizes learning tasks, with a superficial connection to student learning.
+- The next steps are related to the analysis of student learning and the learning objectives assessed. - The next steps address improvements in teaching practice that mainly focus on how the candidate structures or organizes learning tasks which offer limited support without addressing changes and have a superficial connection to student learning.
 There is little detail on the changes in relation to the assessed student learning.
 Examples include repeating instruction or focusing on improving conditions for learning such as pacing or classroom management, with no clear connections to how changes address the student learning needs identified.